ozcanarican/webhook-admin/README.md

 ls -la /home/ozcan
 ```

-## Settings Up Server
+## Setting Up Server
 All data store in **settings.json** file.
-To browse the file location, you may click on **Server Status** value on main screen.
+To browse the file location, you can click on **Server Status** value on main window.
 It will automatically open the containing folder.

 ## Background Commands
 To mark a webhook as **background** changes how will be executed.
 A standart webhook runs the command and waits for the terminal responses.
 However, when a command takes long time to execute, it may create long waiting time to cause problems.